Mister Fear: Zoltan Drago

-Zoltan Drago was the proprietor of a financially ailing wax museum who attempted to use his knowledge of chemistry to create an elixir which would turn his wax statues into living creatures, with which he would create a private army.
-The chemical failed to create life in wax, but Drago discovered that it could evoke fear when inhaled.
-He designed a frightening costume for himself as the Mister Fear persona.
+Zoltan Drago is the proprietor of a financially ailing wax museum who attempted to use his knowledge of chemistry to create an elixir which would turn his wax statues into living creatures, with which he would create a private army.
+The chemical fails to create life in wax, but Drago discovered that it can evoke fear when inhaled.
+He designs a frightening costume for himself as the Mister Fear persona.

-As the original Mister Fear, Drago used his fear-gas to make terrified slaves of the brutish Ox of the Enforcers and the Eel.
-Naming his triumvirate as the Fellowship of Fear, he ran afoul in New York City and was soundly defeated by Daredevil and imprisoned.
-Drago was later killed by Starr Saxon for his Mister Fear equipment, and later Larry Cranston decided to take on the Mister Fear gear.
+As the original Mister Fear, Drago uses his fear-gas to enslave Ox and Eel.
+Naming his triumvirate as the Fellowship of Fear, he is soundly defeated by Daredevil and imprisoned.
+Drago is later killed by Starr Saxon, who takes his equipment.

 Starr Saxon

 Criminal engineer Samuel "Starr" Saxon desired the means to confront Daredevil directly.
-Despite his knowledge with robots, he gunned down Zolton Drago and stole the Mister Fear gear.
-As the second Mister Fear, Saxon humiliated Daredevil in televised battles, casting himself as the hero in a series of charity-funding battles against the superhero.
-In the final battle with Daredevil, Saxon was unmasked, and plunged to his death.
-Saxon's robots would use his mind as the template for the Machinesmith's central consciousness.
+Saxon kills Zolton Drago, steals his Mister Fear gear, then assumes the identity himself.
+As Mister Fear, Saxon humiliates Daredevil in televised battles, casting himself as the hero in a series of charity-funding battles.
+In the final battle with Daredevil, Saxon is unmasked and falls to his death.
+Following his death, Saxon's mind is transferred to a robotic body.